Print this page

 this short article I will try to get rid of your frustration by giving you 4 tips on how to play reggae

-keyboard if you can already play the keyboard.
-The playing technique
+play reggae keyboard if you can already play the keyboard.
+The playing

-and sound of the keyboard may differ from that of the reggae guitar but, the
+technique and sound of the keyboard may differ from that of the reggae guitar

-keyboard is to first play along with the rhythm guitar.
-The technique involves
+reggae keyboard is to first play along with the rhythm guitar.

 there is to it.
 Really that’s it.

-one said learning how to play reggae keyboard was going to be easy), it may help if you view it as an off beat
+(hey, no one said learning how to play reggae keyboard was going to be easy), it may help if you view it as an

 bar.
 So basically strum on the second and forth beat in the